hymkor/uncozip/README.md

 uncozip
 =======

-This is the tool to UNzip COrrupted ZIP file that does not have the central directory records.
+This is a command and package to UNzip COrrupted ZIP file that does not have the central directory records.

 Even when the archive is so large that `zip -FF Corrupted.zip --out New.zip` fails, sometimes uncozip succeeds.
 ( For example, the case Corrupted.zip is larger than 4GB )